grey-fish/grey-fish.github.io/Bandit/Level1-4.md

 <br/>

 ## Level 3
-Quest: The password for the next level is stored in a hidden file in the inhere directory.
+<span id=purple>Quest:</span> The password for the next level is stored in a hidden file in the inhere directory.
 <br/><br/>
 ### Solution 3
 It's simple, we use `ls` command with `-a` flag to reveal hidden files as shown below